laelabaugh/laelabaugh.github.io/README.md

 ## About Me

 Hello, and welcome to my data portfolio!
-My name is Laela and I am a growing business analyst documenting her learning journey in data and tech.
+My name is Laela and I am a growing business analyst documenting her journey in data and tech.
 My current toolkit includes **SQL** and **Power BI**, with **Python** currently on the roadmap.
 My learning and progress has been self-taught thus far, but I look forward to starting my master’s degree and the benefit to come from learning from seasoned professionals alongside fellow passionate peers.

 My projects reflect a strong competence in defining metrics, translating business problems into clear narratives, and converting complex data into actionable insights.